Kingsford-Group/ribomap/README.md

       ./get_data.sh
       ./run_ribomap.sh

 `get_data.sh` automatically downloads the transcriptome fasta, gtf, a RNA-seq data and a riboseq data.
-The transcriptome fasta file is preprocessed with a _python_ script `transcript_filter.py` to excludes the following transcripts:
+The transcriptome fasta file is preprocessed with a _python_ script `transcript_filter.py` to excludes the following transcript
 	      1. transcripts without verified start codon
 	      2. transcripts with stop codon in the middle
 	      3. transcripts with duplicated sequences
 	      4. peptide sequence length less than 3 after getting rid of start and end of the seq

 ### test case data sets
 * __RNA-seq__ [GSM546921](ftp://ftp.ncbi.nlm.nih.gov/geo/samples/GSM546nnn/GSM546921/suppl/GSM546921_filtered_sequence.txt.gz)